kk-github2/kk-designcrowd/README.md

 Thanks for giving me this challenge - I found it really interesting!

+**Test scenarios** </br>
-**Test scenarios** - I have defined them on a google drive file here - https://docs.google.com/spreadsheets/d/1CcAP-ltvkkwcGJBPhkxFPXW_xlOhGBuBxFfrYvOkCLc/edit?usp=sharing
+I have defined them on a google drive file here - https://docs.google.com/spreadsheets/d/1CcAP-ltvkkwcGJBPhkxFPXW_xlOhGBuBxFfrYvOkCLc/edit?usp=sharing

+**Improvements/Suggestions** </br>
+These are not essentially defects but key points that i noticed which could widely improve user experience. please find them on a separate tab in the same google drive spreadsheet above.

 **Tech Spec** </br>
 Tool - Cypress